nelsonkopliku/web/docs/development/dsl.md

 A fact gathering declaration contains:

 - The fact name;
-- The function used to gather the fact;
+- The pre-defined gatherer function used for this fact;
 - The parameter that said function declaration accepts.

 ## Expectations